CC-Public/DashboardAssignment/README.md

 All the development has to be done in [GitHub](http://github.com/) or any other public source-code hosting service.

-You can work on this assignment as long as you wish, though the _strict requitrement_ would be **frequent and atomic commits** at least once per 1-2h of work.
+You can work on this assignment as long as you wish, though the _strict requirement_ would be **frequent and atomic commits** at least once per 1-2 hours of work.
 This means we won't accept you code if it would be pushed into repository in a single commit done on the last day.
 We need to see _how you progress_ as well.

 Once finished, please send the links to your repository and published version to [it@cc.com.mt](mailto:it@cc.com.mt).

-## Business Requirments
+## Business Requirements

 ### Main

-The main screen would be disaplying all widgets in the state that user left them last time or would be set to default view.
+The main screen would be displaying all widgets in the state that user left them last time or would be set to default view.
 Initially main screen should look like this for new users:

 ![Main](/mockups/main.png?raw=true)